 Another important theme of the poem is humanity.
 The poet somehow refers to the victory of humanity over the barbaric activities of humans.
 In the poem, the poet feels the absence of the little hedgehog on which he inadvertently caused an unmendable wound.
 Before the incident, he hasn’t thought about this creature.
 But after the tragedy, he feels it is also significant in this world.
 The revelation is quite interesting.
 Ultimately, the poet advises readers to be humane in their deeds.

 Unmendably.
 Burial was no help:

-The poet showed an act of compassion to the hedgehog once but he forgot about it.
+The poet showed an act of compassion to the hedgehog once, but he forgot about it.
 It was his ignorance that he discounted this little creature from his world.
 The poet doesn’t advocate for his innocence.
-He rather fixes his eyes to the larger issues humanity is facing in the contemporary time.
+He rather fixes his eyes on the larger issues humanity is facing in contemporary time.
 Men with cruel intentions evolve their jealousy into a weapon that ruthlessly swipes away millions of lives.
 They are blind to the damage they are causing to the basic foundation of humanity.
 The poet metaphorically refers to this idea in the second stanza of the poem.

 Stanzas Three and Four

 Next morning I got up and it did not.